carbon-language/carbon-lang/clang/docs/OpenMPSupport.rst

 Collapsed loop nest counter
 ---------------------------

-When using the collapse clause on a loop nest the default behaviour is to automatically extend the representation of the loop counter to 64 bits for the cases where the sizes of the collapsed loops are not known at compile time.
+When using the collapse clause on a loop nest the default behavior is to automatically extend the representation of the loop counter to 64 bits for the cases where the sizes of the collapsed loops are not known at compile time.
 To prevent this conservative choice and use at most 32 bits,